The wisdom of Montaigne is of a sort that will come to be needed again*; that of the thinker who makes his life worth living in times of the beast.

 Because he enjoyed life, he grew to respect life and to love it.

-Then came the books, full with the sleeping wisdom of the past; he was one of those thinkers keen to learn from History; he read the old historians’ meaningful stories and found in them similarity with his own time; he saw that human nature keeps us repeating the same errors; he absorbed the many antique anecdotes and sayings of the sages and theories of the philosophers from olden times without taking them as granted; he saw that everybody had to be contradicted and no idea was too foolish to have some philosopher embracing it.
+Then came the books, full with the sleeping wisdom of the past; he was one of those thinkers keen to learn from History; he read the old historians’ meaningful accounts and found in them advice for his own time; he saw that human nature keeps us repeating the same errors; he absorbed the many antique anecdotes and sayings of the sages and theories of the philosophers from olden times without taking them as granted; he saw that everybody had to be contradicted and no idea was too foolish to have some philosopher embracing it.

 Here is one man who took Socrates by the letter.
 Didn’t Socrates say that the unexamined life is not worth living?
 So he proceeded to do examine his own life and make it worth living.
-He did that for decades, ceaselessly and in writing so that his book is indeed his person.
+He did that for decades, ceaselessly and in writing so that his book is indeed his person and matures with his mind.

 Did the frontispiece of the Delphi temple enjoin the visitor to know himself?
 Montaigne went on to do just that, day and night, dressed or naked.